Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 Can I bring my medication back across the U.S. border?

 U.S. Customs generally allows individuals to bring a reasonable personal supply of prescription medications (typically up to 90 days) across the border for personal use, provided you have a prescription.
-I provide clear written prescriptions in English.
-It's wise to declare your medications at the border.
+Clear written prescriptions are provided in English with international medication names so they are easy to identify at customs.
+It is wise to declare your medications at the border.

 Are psychiatric medications cheaper in Mexico?

-Generally, yes -- often significantly.
+Generally, yes — often significantly cheaper.
 Many branded psychiatric medications are available at a fraction of the U.S. cost, and quality generic options are widely available.
-The exact savings depend on the specific medication.
+The exact savings depend on the specific medication and brand.

-I can prescribe controlled substances -- including stimulants and benzodiazepines -- when clinically indicated based on a thorough evaluation.
+Controlled substances — including stimulants and benzodiazepines — can be prescribed when clinically indicated based on a thorough evaluation.
 Every prescription decision is based on medical necessity, not patient request.
-I'm transparent about this: I don't guarantee any specific medication will be prescribed before evaluating your condition.
+No specific medication is guaranteed before evaluating your condition.

-I treat adolescents (typically age 12 and older).
-For younger children, I can provide an initial evaluation and referral to a child psychiatrist who specializes in early childhood conditions.
+Adolescents are treated from age 12 and older.
+For younger children, an initial evaluation and referral to a child psychiatrist who specializes in early childhood conditions can be provided.

 Do you provide therapy (psychotherapy)?

-My practice focuses on psychiatric evaluation, diagnosis, and medication management.
-I incorporate psychoeducation into all my sessions, but I don't provide ongoing psychotherapy (like weekly CBT or talk therapy).
-If you need a therapist, I can recommend English-speaking therapists in San Diego or Tijuana who complement psychiatric care well.
+The practice focuses on psychiatric evaluation, diagnosis, and medication management.
+Psychoeducation is incorporated into all sessions, but ongoing psychotherapy (weekly CBT or talk therapy) is not provided directly.
+If you need a therapist, recommendations to English-speaking therapists in San Diego or Tijuana can be provided to complement psychiatric care.

 Can I get a second opinion on my current diagnosis?

-Absolutely.
-Diagnostic clarification is one of the services I provide most frequently.
-Many patients come to me because they feel their current diagnosis doesn't fully explain their symptoms, or because treatment hasn't been working as expected.
-A fresh evaluation with a thorough 60-minute assessment can often shed new light on what's going on.
+Yes.
+Diagnostic clarification is one of the services provided most frequently.
+Many patients come because they feel their current diagnosis does not fully explain their symptoms, or because treatment has not been working as expected.
+A fresh 60-minute evaluation can often shed new light on what is going on.

 What if I have a psychiatric emergency between appointments?

-For psychiatric emergencies, always call 911 (in the U.S.) or go to your nearest emergency room.
-For non-emergency concerns between appointments -- medication side effects, dosage questions, or clinical concerns -- you can reach us via WhatsApp and we typically respond within hours during business hours.
+For psychiatric emergencies, always call 988 (Suicide and Crisis Lifeline) or 911 in the U.S., or go to your nearest emergency room.
+For non-emergency concerns between appointments — medication side effects, dosage questions, or clinical concerns — you can reach us via WhatsApp and we typically respond within hours during business hours.

-I'm a board-certified psychiatrist.
-I completed my medical degree at UNAM (Mexico's top university) and my four-year psychiatric residency at Hospital Psiquiatrico Fray Bernardino Alvarez -- one of Latin America's leading psychiatric institutions.
-I hold Cedula Profesional 11206254 and Cedula de Especialidad 13577158.
-I'm certified by the Consejo Mexicano de Psiquiatria (the Mexican Board of Psychiatry).
+Board-certified psychiatrist.
+Medical degree at UNAM (Mexico's top university).
+4-year psychiatric residency at Hospital Psiquiátrico Fray Bernardino Álvarez — one of Latin America's leading psychiatric institutions.
+Cédula Profesional 11206254 and Cédula de Especialidad 13577158.
+Certified by the Consejo Mexicano de Psiquiatría (Mexican Board of Psychiatry).

 Do you use the same diagnostic standards as U.S. psychiatrists?

 Yes.
-I use the DSM-5-TR (the same diagnostic manual used by psychiatrists in the United States) and follow evidence-based treatment guidelines from the American Psychiatric Association, CANMAT, NICE, and other international bodies.
-The medications I prescribe are the same internationally recognized compounds used worldwide.
+DSM-5-TR diagnostic criteria — the same diagnostic manual used by psychiatrists in the United States — and evidence-based treatment guidelines from the American Psychiatric Association, CANMAT, NICE, and other international bodies.
+The medications prescribed are the same internationally recognized compounds used worldwide.

 How many patients do you see per day?

-I deliberately limit the number of patients I see each day to ensure thorough, unhurried evaluations.
-Your first visit is 60 minutes, and follow-ups are 20-30 minutes.
-I don't double-book.
-When you're in my office, you have my complete attention.
+The number of patients seen each day is deliberately limited to ensure thorough, unhurried evaluations.
+Every visit is 60 minutes — initial, follow-up, or online.
+No double-booking.
+When you are in the office, you have my complete attention.

 Medical Disclaimer: This content is for informational purposes only and does not replace professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with any questions about a medical condition.
 If you are experiencing a mental health crisis, please call 988 (Suicide and Crisis Lifeline) or go to your nearest emergency room.